Oblyvion/our_http_server/Server/README_Server.md

  {success: false, msg: 'You are not authorized for this action.', err: err}

- {success: false, msg: 'UNCATCHED error', err: err}
+ {success: false, msg: 'Sorry, this could be better.', err: err}

  **Headers:**